hernantru943/BIZ_PROJECT/README.md

 ##### What would a minimum viable product (MVP) look like for this project?

-Some plots that can initially show diabetes diagnosis by age group as well as the correlation heatmap among the features will be part of the MVP request.
+Some plots that can initially show total diabetes diagnosis in out dataset.
+Also, Blood Pressure and BMI (weight) compare with the outcome will be part of the MVP request.